dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 The surrogate needed to be aware of this when it synchronized with the plugin during a property access.
-If the plugin had already completed its initialization (rendering synchronization unnecessary), the surrogate would simply pass the property access on to the real NPAPI scriptable object.
+If the plugin had already completed its initialization (thus rendering synchronization unnecessary), the surrogate would simply pass the property access on to the real NPAPI scriptable object.
 On the other hand, if a synchronization was performed, the surrogate would retry the WebIDL object by querying for the WebIDL object's "own" properties, and return the own property